 Sugar Addiction And Weight in America

-An average American will eat 156 lbs of sugar each year.
+- An average American will eat 156 lbs of sugar each year.
 That’s only a little less than the average person’s body weight (150lbs – 180lbs depending on the country).

 Facts about how to beat sugar addiction